gorjanradevski/text2atlas/README.md

                                     --organs_dir_path "data/data_organs_cord"
 ```

-The script will perfrom inference with the trained model saved at `models/cord_basebert_grounding.pt`, and report the Inside Organ Ratio (IOR) and Distance to the nearst Voxel metrics on the test set.
+The script will perfrom inference with the trained model saved at `models/cord_basebert_grounding.pt`, and report:

+- Distance to the nearest voxel of the nearest correct organ (NVD).
+- Distance to the nearest correct organ voxel calculated only on the samples for which the projection is outside the organ volume (NVD-O).
+- Rate at which the sentences are grounded within the volume of the correct organ, which we denote as Inside Organ Ratio (IOR).

+both NVD and NVD-O are calculated in centimeters.

 ## Pre-trained models